nilanbais/automatisering_storingsanalyse/documents/manuals/backend_documentation.md

 - *sa*.metadata - Instance of MetadataStoringsAnalyse().
 - *sa*.project - Name of the given project, obtained from the metadata.
 - *sa*.project_start_date - Start date of the given project, obtained from the metadata.
+- *sa*._ld_map - Relation map of the sbs/lbs numbers and their description.
 - *sa*.quarter - Quarter of the current analysis.
 - *sa*.year - Year of the current analysis.
 - *sa*.prev_quarter - The previous quarter, seen from the current quarter.